 The Tetris effect belongs to the game transfer phenomena.
 The phenomenon was defined by British psychologist Mark Griffiths in 2011 as a transfer of game experiences into the real world.

-The influence that repetitive actions have on our perception of reality is typical of many other games besides Tetris.
-Speedcubing, solving a Rubik’s cube as fast as possible, or doing jigsaw puzzles can have a similar effect on our brains.
+The influence of repetitive actions on our perception of reality is typical of many other games besides Tetris.
+Speedcubing, solving a Rubik’s cube as fast as possible, or doing jigsaw puzzles can similarly affect our brains.
 These games can modify our visual impressions and the way we use logic.
 Professional gamers often find that the strategy and actions they take in a game affect their thought patterns in the real world.

 Examples of Game Transfer Phenomena

 Reddit users have also experienced general game transfer phenomena!
-The Casual Impact subreddit has some pretty funny examples of how it has affected their behaviors and decisions.
+The Casual Impact subreddit has funny examples of how it has affected their behaviors and decisions.

 u/TwistedSystems said: “So shortly after the release of Inazuma I decided I’d speedrun the new quests.
 Now, I rarely play for more than an hour in one go so playing this game for hours was an exception for me.
 Suddenly, the delivery guy calls he’s gonna be here in a few mins, so I get ready to receive my package.
 (They can’t just drop it off on doorsteps here but we have to sign a document that we got it.)
 But I couldn’t find my door keys!
 So, naturally, I tried to use Elemental Sight because the key would surely glow white, right?”